Best Solar Companies in Delaware

 Key insights

-• In Delaware, a typical 10-kilowatt residential solar panel system is $24,900 before any financial incentives.
-That price drops to $17,430 after considering the full federal solar investment tax credit.
+In Delaware, a typical 10-kilowatt residential solar panel system is $22,491 before any financial incentives.

 How much does it cost to go solar in Delaware?

-Delaware solar panel costs typically range between $8,715 to $24,900.
+Delaware solar panel costs typically range $7,872 to $22,491.
 The size of your solar panel system is a big factor in your total cost.
 It also depends on what incentives you’re eligible for, the condition of your roof and how much sunlight exposure it gets.

-Average solar panel installation cost by system size in Delaware
+Average solar panel cost by system size in Delaware

 How can I pay for solar panel installation?

-Delaware also has legalized power purchase agreements (unlike many other states).
+Delaware also has legalized power purchase agreements.
 PPAs work very similarly to leases.
-The biggest downside to both is that you’ll be disqualified from many of the best financial incentives, like the 30% federal solar tax credit.
-It also might make your house harder to sell since a new buyer will have to take over the agreement.
+The biggest downside to both is that it might make your house harder to sell, since a new buyer will have to take over the contract.

 » SOLAR PANELS: Lease vs. buy